What Is Respiratory Syncytial Virus (RSV)?

-Respiratory Syncytial Virus (RSV): When Should I Call the Doctor?
+Respiratory Syncytial Virus (RSV) Infection: When Should I Call the Doctor?

 Call your health care provider if your child:

-- develops a fever after having a cold or has a high fever
+- gets a fever after having a cold or has a high fever

 - has a cough or other symptoms that get worse